Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: Abstract

 \section{Abstract}

-With the increasing prevalence of probabilistic programming languages, Hamiltonian Monte Carlo (HMC) has become the mainstay of applied Bayesian inference.
-However HMC still struggles to sample from densities with multiscale geometry: a large step size is needed to efficiently explore low curvature regions while a small step size is needed to accurately explore high curvature regions.
+Hamiltonian Monte Carlo (HMC) is the mainstay of applied Bayesian inference for differentiable models.
+However, HMC still struggles to sample from hierarchical models that induce densities with multiscale geometry: a large step size is needed to efficiently explore low curvature regions while a small step size is needed to accurately explore high curvature regions.
 We introduce the delayed rejection generalized HMC (DR-G-HMC) sampler that overcomes this challenge by employing dynamic step size selection, inspired by differential equation solvers.
-In a single sampling iteration, DR-G-HMC sequentially makes proposals with geometrically decreasing step sizes if necessary.
-This simulates Hamiltonian dynamics with increasing fidelity that, in high curvature regions, generates proposals with a higher chance of acceptance.
-DR-G-HMC also makes generalized HMC competitive by decreasing the number of rejections which otherwise cause inefficient backtracking and prevents directed movement.
+In generalized HMC, each iteration does a single leapfrog step.
+DR-G-HMC sequentially makes proposals with geometrically decreasing step sizes upon rejection of earlier proposals.
+This simulates Hamiltonian dynamics that can adjust its step size along a (stochastic) Hamiltonian trajectory to deal with regions of high curvature.
+DR-G-HMC makes generalized HMC competitive by decreasing the number of rejections which otherwise cause inefficient backtracking and prevents directed movement.
 We present experiments to demonstrate that DR-G-HMC (1) correctly samples from multiscale densities, (2) makes generalized HMC methods competitive with the state of the art No-U-Turn sampler, and (3) is robust to tuning parameters.

-\section{Introduction}
+\section{INTRODUCTION}

 Despite the success of Hamiltonian Monte Carlo (HMC) (\cite{duane1987hybrid}; \cite{neal2011mcmc}; \cite{betancourt2017conceptual}) and its auto-tuned variants like the No-U-Turn Sampler (NUTS) (\cite{hoffman2014no}), these algorithms struggle to sample from densities with multiscale geometry.
 Such densities are characterized by varying curvature in which scales can differ by orders of magnitude throughout the space.
 Multiscale geometry is challenging because we need small HMC step sizes in high-curvature regions for numerical stability, whereas we require large step sizes in flat regions for efficient sampling.
 This pathology commonly arises in hierarchical models (\cite{betancourt2015hamiltonian}; \cite{pourzanjani2019implicit}) in which small changes to a top-level parameter may induce large changes to parameters lower in the hierarchy.
 Neal's funnel is a density that exemplifies this multiscale behavior (see \autoref{fig:funnel_multiscale}).
 Neal's funnel contains a neck region, with high density and small volume, that opens to a mouth region, with low density and large volume.
 HMC methods with a fixed step size, like NUTS, will struggle to sample from such densities.